-Every room in the couple’s house has a tree or five including the bathrooms, the kitchen and the basement.
+Every room in the couple’s house has a tree including the bathrooms, the kitchen and the basement.
 There are a variety of tree sizes and types of trees like a candy cane tree, a Halloween-themed tree, a tree with hand-made ornaments, a wilderness tree, an Asian-themed tree, a Gay pride tree, a tree with designer labels, a Star Wars-themed tree and a Disney- themed tree.

 The couple also has travel trees from their trips, like two Las Vegas-themed trees, an Indonesian tree and an Ukrainian tree.

 The trees are an attraction at the couple’s annual Christmas party — in the spirit of the holiday season and for the love of animals.

 Instead of presents, the couple asks guests to bring donations to the party — both monetary or otherwise — to go towards the Central Alberta Humane Society where Jackman is vice-chair.